J'Mon Moore: Atlanta Falcons

 On July 30, 2021, Moore signed with the Atlanta Falcons.
 On August 14, 2021, Moore was waived/injured and placed on injured reserve.
-He was released on August 24.
+He was released on August 14.

-New Jersey Generals
+New Jersey Generals (first stint)

-Moore was selected with the second pick of the fourteenth round of the 2022 USFL Draft by the New Jersey Generals.
+Moore was selected by the New Jersey Generals of the United States Football League (USFL) with the second pick of the fourteenth round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on April 22, 2022, due to a hamstring injury.

 Pittsburgh Maulers

 Moore had his USFL playing rights transferred to the Pittsburgh Maulers on October 20, 2022.

+New Jersey Generals (second stint)

+Moore re-signed with the Generals on April 19, 2023.
+He was placed on the team's suspended list on June 2, and released on June 9, 2023.